 The brewer needs to give this fungus a helping hand by making sure there’s enough food for it to feast on as well as keeping the temperature and light levels just right.

-While yeast can have an effect on the final flavor, its core purpose in beer is to make alcohol.
+While yeast can have an effect on the final flavor, its core purpose in beer is to make the alcohol itself.

 Types of Yeast